 On 30 June 2017, the Council handed down its report to the Prime Minister and Leader of the Opposition.

-- How will the Referendum council assess the different models for constitutional change?
+- How did the Referendum council assess the different models for constitutional change?

-The Referendum Council has adopted the four principles previously used by the Expert Panel on Constitutional Recognition of Indigenous Australians.
-These principles will guide the Council’s assessment of proposed models for constitutional recognition.
-Each proposal must:
+The Referendum Council adopted the four principles previously used by the Expert Panel on Constitutional Recognition of Indigenous Australians.
+These principles guided the Council’s assessment of proposed models for constitutional recognition.
+Each proposal had to:

 - Contribute to a more unified and reconciled nation;

 - Be of benefit to and accord with the wishes of Aboriginal and Torres Strait Islander peoples;

 - Be capable of being supported by an overwhelming majority of Australians from across the political and social spectrums; and

 - Be technically and legally sound.